Italian fascism and racism: Italian race and scientific racism

 Mussolini had initially rejected Nazi racism, especially the idea of a master race, as "arrant nonsense, stupid and idiotic".
 Initially, Fascist Italy did not enact comprehensive racist policies like those policies which were enacted by its World War II Axis partner Nazi Germany.
 Italy's National Fascist Party leader, Benito Mussolini, expressed different views on the subject of race over the course of his career.
 In an interview conducted in 1932 at the Palazzo di Venezia in Rome, he said "Race?
 It is a feeling, not a reality: ninety-five percent, at least, is a feeling.
 Nothing will ever make me believe that biologically pure races can be shown to exist today".
 It has also been indicated that Benito Mussolini had his own, if somewhat different from Nazism, brand of racist views.
 Mussolini attempted to reconcile the divisive racial discourse which had developed within the nation by asserting that he had already resolved the Southern question and as a result, he asserted that all Italians, not just Northerners, belonged to the "dominant race" which was the Aryan race.

 In a 1921 speech in Bologna, Mussolini stated that "Fascism was born ... out of a profound, perennial need of this our Aryan and Mediterranean race".
-In this speech, Mussolini referred to the Italians as people who constituted the Mediterranean branch of the Aryan Race, and Aryan meant people whose language and culture were both Indo-European.
-Italian fascism emphasized the belief that race was bound by spiritual and cultural foundations, and it divided peoples into a racial hierarchy which was based on spiritual and cultural factors.
+In this speech, Mussolini referred to the Italians as people who constituted the Mediterranean branch of the Aryan Race; Aryan here meant people whose language and culture were both Indo-European.
+Unlike National Socialism's biological racism, Italian fascism emphasized the belief that race was bound by spiritual and cultural foundations, and it divided peoples into a racial hierarchy which was based on spiritual and cultural factors.
 While Italian fascism based its conception of race on spiritual and cultural factors, Mussolini explicitly rejected the belief that biologically "pure" races were still considered a relevant factor in racial classifications.
 He claimed that italianità had assimilatory capacity.
 It used spiritual and cultural conceptions of race to make land claims on Istria and Dalmatia, and to justify an Italian sphere of influence in the Balkans based on then-present and historical Italian cultural influence in the Balkan Peninsula.
 The Italian Fascist regime justified colonial efforts in Africa by claiming that the spiritual and cultural superiority of Italians as part of the white race justified the right for the Fascist Italy and other European Powers to rule over the black race, while asserting the racial segregation of whites and blacks in its colonies.
 It claimed that fascism's colonial goals were to civilize the inferior races and defend the purity of Western civilization from racial miscegenation that it claimed would harm the intellectual qualities of the white race.
 It claimed that the white race needed to increase its natality in order to avoid being overtaken by the black and yellow races that were multiplying at a faster rate than whites.